tollefj/UD-NARC/alignment/NARC/notes/updated_by_novak.md

     - filtered out already during loading the original NARC's ann files
 - we skip a mention only if there is another mention with the same full span
     - instead of the previous solution of skipping on the level of partial mention spans

+# PR - Feb 14
+Hi @tollefj, I am sorry about giving no news in the past week.
+Since I found multiple mutually interconnected bugs and issues in the build_ud_narc_map and the merge_ud_narc stages, I decided it would be easier to completely reimplement them than to report those bugs to you.
+It still took me longer than I expected, mostly because I first opted for the wrong approach of finding the mapping between NARC and UD sentences.
+However, I think the conversion pipeline is done now.

+Just to shortly summarize the key features of the new approach:

+looking for a UD parse for each NARC sentence comparing preprocessed sentences (tokenized with punctuation symbols replaced by whitespace) if there is a single parse, use it; even if the same parse is used for multiple NARC sentences if, for a given sentence, there are occurrences of its UD parses and occurrences of the sentence in NARC, find the best 1:1 mapping based on the proximity of indices of neighboring sentences except for the abovementioned trivial case where
+, it never happens in the current data that
+, so it is not needed to search among already used parses for the best fitting one having the NARC sentences aligned with UD parses, align the tokens, and push the coreference annotation to UD parses token alignment is more or less manageable as the preprocessed NARC and UD sentences match; only additional/missing/non-matching punctuation and different split into tokens must be resolved either full documents or single mentions or links are removed if keeping them might cause an error full documents if no UD parse was found for any of the sentences (there are about 3 cases where just because of one different token the whole document is excluded; this could be fixed by providing the parse for the particular sentence automatically)
+NARC documents that are split between dev/test or test/train (there are several cases of such documents; in my view, this should be fixed in UD so that each document belongs only to a single split) mentions or links deleted at the very beginning, just after the ann files are loaded mentions spanning over multiple sentences (not yet supported by Udapi, although the format theoretically allows it) false split antecedents - the antecedents, in fact, belong to the same entity crossing mentions are kept, even though the validator throws warnings entities no filtering of full entities